Arnold-21/SEProject/BackendDocs.md

         - error-Response: {
             error: string / detail: string
         }
-8. 'api/privatelist/'
+8. 'api/privatelist/?page=<number>'
     - Given permission, it returns back the users private bucket list, or the user can add a new destination
     - header: {
         Authorization: "Bearer "  + (access token)
     }
-        - GET method
+        - GET method (page number neccessary in the url)
             - response: {
                 [
                     {